ModernPGP/icons/README.md

 #### Error
-There was a weird programatic error trying to analyze this signature
+This state exists when there was a weird programatic error trying to analyze this signature.
+There is no icon for this state

+#### None
+This state exists when there was no signature.
+There is no icon for this state.